zulip/zulip/templates/zerver/help/view-messages-from-a-stream.md

 ![narrowed view](/static/images/help/narrowed-view.png)

+!!! tip ""
     Only messages from the selected stream will be displayed.

-In the stream list, the stream whose messages are currently being viewed will be highlighted in blue, and the topics in that stream will be displayed below the stream name.
+    In the stream list, the stream whose messages are currently being viewed will be highlighted in blue, and the topics in that
+    stream will be displayed below the stream name.

 An alternative way to view messages from only one stream is to type **stream:** in the search bar at the top, and then enter the name of the stream whose messages you want to view.
-Autocomplete options to narrow to a stream will appear as you type.
+Use the autocomplete feature to narrow to a stream.

 ![narrow from search](/static/images/help/narrow-from-search.png)

-You can view messages from a stream that you're not subscribed to through the search bar, but you'll generally want to subscribe to streams whose messages you want to view.
+You can view any messages from a subscribed or public stream, but you'll generally want to subscribe to streams whose messages you want to view.